Shailesh-17/CrackStation/README.md

 This whole assignment is about cracking three character passwords.At first we implemented a library for one character(POC v1) and then two characters(POC v2) and finally the three characters(MVP).

 ##Mission Statement

-The main purpose of the library used in this code is used to crack a SHA-1 or SHA-256 three digit password.
+The main goal is to learn swift and Github flow.
+This library can crack encrypted password.
+The Complexity of the password must be improved.
+This library cracks a three character passwords.
+It will also be helpful for a hacker who wants to crack a password.

 ##Installation